AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-17-hesitation-is-defeat.md

 ## Farewell

+{% quote "Memory: Saint Isshin", "https://sekiroshadowsdietwice.wiki.fextralife.com/Memory:+Saint+Isshin" %}
-> At his peak, Isshin Ashina devoted himself to deadly conflict in pursuit of strength.
-A single-minded killing machine of a man. —[Memory: Saint Isshin](https://sekiroshadowsdietwice.wiki.fextralife.com/Memory:+Saint+Isshin)
+  At his peak, Isshin Ashina devoted himself to deadly conflict in pursuit of strength.
+A single-minded killing machine of a man.
+{% endquote %}

 At long last, with muscle memory developed through hundreds of painful deaths, you conquer your enemy.
 Isshin collapses to his knees with an agonizing bellow.
 His final words?